rocketseat-studies/bootcamp-reactjs-challenges/README.md

 - EditorConfig
 - Prettier

-As I started the project with `create-react-app` all the above settings already see by default.
+As I started the project with `create-react-app` all the above settings are already by default.
 Because of this I have already left preconfigured to demonstrate my knowledge, the following files:

-`.babelrc .eslintrc .webpack.config`
+`.babelrc`, `.eslintrc`, e `.webpack.config`

-**If you want to use these settings, do not use with a create-react-app project as it will generate conflicts.**
+**If you want to use these settings, do not use with a `create-react-app` project as it will generate conflicts.**

 After that you should install the following dependencies: